 Developing objectives for market design

-Enron, as the leading intermediary in the restructured energy industry, should benefit from market designs that allow and encourage intermediate spot and forward markets to flourish.
-While it is possible that intermediate markets could become so liquid that profitability is affected, this seems a remote risk with respect to the current state of the U.S. power markets.
+Enron, as the leading intermediary in the restructured energy industry, should benefit from market designs that allow and encourage intermediate spot and forward [do we need both or can we simply say a “fair” spot market with deep forward markets?] markets to flourish.
+While it is possible that intermediate markets could become so liquid that profitability is affected, this seems a remote risk with respect to the current state of the U.S. power markets – and I don’t think this is our real worry: we built Enron OnLine that began to cannabalize our bid-ask income but the volume gain dwarfs any lost margin.
 Instead, regulatory processes and structures have so constrained market development that intermediate markets – especially forward markets – are many times smaller than what might be expected from the economic fundamentals of the industry.
 Expanding the scope of these intermediate markets is of financial interest to Enron, and of substantial economic benefit to the market as a whole.

 As an intermediary, and in general as a firm with a financial and strategic interest in the development of efficient wholesale and retail markets, Enron’s overriding objectives for market design should include:

-Designs that will support robust and liquid forward markets at the wholesale level, that can be used to hedge risks between generators, retailers, load serving entities and other participants.
+Designs that will support robust and liquid (please define liquid) forward markets at the wholesale level, that can be used to hedge risks between generators, retailers, load serving entities and other participants.

 Designs that will support robust and liquid spot markets, that will allow the inevitable quantity risks inherent in selling power to retail customers to be minimized.
+[Is the primary focus hear a retailers nightmare scenario – I am getting hammered by penalties when my customer uses 159 kw instead of 150 kw as projected?]

 Market structures – forward and spot – that are resistant to the exercising of generator market power to the extent possible.